Skip to content

 The majestic ruins of Tintern Abbey in Monmouthshire sit overlooking the River Wye on the boundary between Wales and England.
 Founded on 9th May 1131 by white-robed Cistercian monks, it was the first Cistercian church in Wales.

 In August 1536, Tintern became one of the casualties of King Henry VIII’s English Reformation of the churches and the gothic Abbey slowly declined into ruins it is today.
+The ruins are accessible to visitors and you can walk around cloisters, nave, infirmary and kitchens.

 A small town on the Tâf estuary on Carmarthen Bay, Laugharne is best known for being the home of Wales’ most famous English-language poet, Dylan Thomas.
 Thomas once described it as the “strangest town in Wales”, but he was fascinated by Laugharne.